The density of ADE families of curves having squarefree discriminant: Introduction

-The implied constants are independent of $X$ and $M$. \end{theorem} As in \cite[Theorem 1.5(a)]{BSWsquarefree}, the strongly divisible case follows from the use of the Ekedahl sieve; more precisely, it follows from the results in \cite[Theorem 3.5, Lemma 3.6]{BEkedahl} and the fact that the discriminant polynomial is irreducible by \cite[Lemma 4.2]{LagaThesis}.
+As in \cite[Theorem 1.5(a)]{BSWsquarefree}, the strongly divisible case follows from the use of the Ekedahl sieve; more precisely, it follows from the results in \cite[Theorem 3.5, Lemma 3.6]{BEkedahl} and the fact that the discriminant polynomial is irreducible by \cite[Lemma 4.2]{LagaThesis}.
 Therefore, it remains to prove the (substantially harder) weakly divisible case, which is the content of most of this paper.

 We start in Section \ref{section:Prelim} by giving the necessary background and introducing our objects of interest, most importantly the representation $(G,V)$ coming from Vinberg theory and the associated family of curves $C \to B$.
-The main step in the proof of Theorem \ref{theorem:tail} is done in Section \ref{section:construct}, where given a $b \in \cW_p^{(2)}$ we obtain a special integral $G(\Z)$-orbit in $V$ whose elements have invariants $b$.
+The main step in the proof of Theorem \ref{theorem:tail} is done in Section \ref{section:construct}, where given a $b \in \cW_m^{(2)}$ we obtain a special integral $G(\Z)$-orbit in $V$ whose elements have invariants $b$.
 We additionally consider a distinguished subspace $W_0(\Z) \subset V(\Z)$, and we define a $Q$-invariant for the elements of $W_0(\Z)$.
 Then, we will see that the elements in the constructed orbit have large $Q$-invariant when they intersect $W_0(\Z)$ (which happens always except for a negligible amount of times by cutting-off-the-cusp arguments).
 This construction is the analogue of \cite[\S 2.2, \S 3.2]{BSWsquarefree}; we give a more detailed comparison at the end of Section \ref{section:construct}.

+In view of all that, to prove Theorem \ref{theorem:tail} it suffices to bound the number of these distinguished $G(\Z)$-orbits in $W_0(\Z)$ having large $Q$-invariant.
+However, before doing that, we will need to take a small detour and estimate the number of \emph{all} reducible $G(\Z)$-orbits in $V(\Z)$.
+A $G(\C)$-orbit in $V(\C)$ can split into multiple $G(\Q)$-orbits, and among these $G(\Q)$-orbits there is a ``distinguished'' one (namely, the one given by the Kostant section, as defined in Section \ref{subs:Transverse}).
+We say that an element in $V(\Q)$ is \emph{reducible} if it falls into this special $G(\Q)$-orbit.
+Using Bhargava's geometry-of-numbers arguments, and in particular the techinques in the cusp developed in \cite{SSSVcusp}, we will obtain the following result: \begin{theorem} The number $N(V(\Z)^{red},X)$ of reducible $G(\Z)$-orbits on $V(\Z)$ of height at most $X$ is